Dialogue journal: Key concepts and features

 The dialogue journal's reciprocal discourse structure is often cited as the motivation for both teacher and student to continue their engagement with each other over time without external coercion.
 The reciprocal nature of the discourse provides multiple opportunities to develop an understanding of the other person's world, culture, and experiences, and thus learning occurs for both.
 The power to question, challenge, and complain becomes equally shared by both writers.

 Dialogue journals visibly record how learning occurs in the zone of proximal development, a key concept in the psychology of Lev Vygotsky.
 According to Vygotsky, learning takes place in the space or "zone" that a child or learner is working in when solving a problem or accomplishing a task.
-The teacher or more competent peer assists, "scaffolds," the child's actions or behavior by working collaboratively with the learner.
+The teacher or more competent peer assists, "scaffolds," the learner's actions or behavior by working collaboratively with the learner.
 This is different from the learner's actual abilities when working independently on the same task or goal.
 This concept captures the nature of dialogue journal communication, in which the goal of understanding is achieved by a collaborative effort, with the more competent partner ensuring its accomplishment.

 Authentic written communication in a first or second language over time develops learner competence in expressing oneself in the language and understanding the statements of the other person.
 Thus, in dialogue journals, written literacy learning is an interactive process, which moves from conversation to text.
 Opportunities to participate in authentic written communication in a new language, in contrast to the restrictions of formal written assignments, is perhaps the major reason that teachers of second languages, particularly of English, have adopted this practice in classrooms around the world.
-(See section on Use in international settings.)
+(See the section on Use in international settings.).
+Schwab (2019) stresses that dialogue journals have effects beyond written performance as a “mutually humanizing” teaching practice, by allowing students to process difficult but important issues with their instructors.
+This directly affects the instructors’ understanding of their students’ lives.